 A WUR AP indicates the minimum wake-up duration in the Minimum Wake-up Duration field of the WUR Operation element and duty cycle period unit in the Duty Cycle Period Units field of the WUR Operation element.

-A WUR AP indicates the starting point in the Starting Time Of The WUR Duty Cycle subfield of the WUR parameters field in the WUR Mode element.
+After a WUR non-AP STA establishes WUR duty cycle operation with a WUR AP through WUR Mode Setup as described in 31.6.1 (WUR Mode Setup): (#1130)the starting point is indicated in the WUR Duty Cycle Start Time(#699) subfield of the WUR Parameters(#530) field in the WUR Mode element transmited by the WUR AP. (#1130)

-A WUR non-AP STA indicates the duty cycle period in the Duty Cycle Period subfield of the WUR parameters field in the WUR Mode element.
+the duty cycle period is indicated in the Duty Cycle Period subfield of the WUR Parameters(#531) field in the WUR Mode element transmitted by the WUR non-AP STA. (#1130)

-A WUR non-AP STA indicates the on duration in the On Duration subfield of the WUR parameters field in the WUR Mode element.

-For a WUR non-AP STA, if the value indicated by the On Duration subfield of the WUR Parameters field in the WUR Mode element is larger than the value indicated by the Duty Cycle Period subfield of the WUR Parameters field in the WUR Mode element, then the on duration indicated by the WUR non-AP STA is treated as being equal to the value indicated by the Duty Cycle Period subfield of the WUR Parameters field in the WUR Mode element
+the on duration is indicated in the On Duration subfield of the WUR Parameters(#532) field in the WUR Mode element transmitted by the WUR non-AP STA.(#1130)

-NOTE—Due to different granularity of On Duration subfield and Duty Cycle Period field, a WUR non-AP STA that wants to have WURx always in WURx awake state can not indicate the same value for the on duration and the duty cycle period.
-In this case, the WUR non-AP STA can still set the value of the On Duration subfield to be larger than the the value of Duty Cycle Period subfield.

-A WUR non-AP STA shall set the On Duration subfield of the WUR Parameters field in the WUR Mode element to indicate a duration that is larger than or equal to the duration indicated by the Minimum Wake-up Duration field in the most recently received WUR Operation element from the associated WUR AP.
+(#856)(#856)A WUR non-AP STA shall set the On Duration subfield of the WUR Parameters field in the WUR Mode element to indicate a duration that is larger than or equal to the duration indicated by the Minimum Wake-up Duration field in the most recently received WUR Operation element from the associated WUR AP.

 The on duration in a duty cycle period of an established WUR duty cycle operation is called a WUR duty cycle schedule.

-If a WUR non-AP STA is in WUR mode, and the PCR component of the WUR non-AP STA is assumed to be in doze state, the WURx of the WUR non-AP STA shall be in WURx awake state for each WUR duty cycle schedule.
+If a WUR non-AP STA is in WUR mode, and the PCR component of the WUR non-AP STA is (#535)in doze state, the WURx of the WUR non-AP STA shall be in WURx awake state within the on duration of a duty cycle period.(#115)

-A WUR non-AP STA whose dot11WURChannelSwitchImplemented is false shall set the WUR Channel Switching Support subfield of the WUR Capabilities Information field of the WUR Capabilities element to 0.

-When a WUR AP receives a WUR Capabilities element of which the WUR Channel Switching Support subfield of the WUR Capabilities Information field is equal to 0, the WUR AP shall set the WUR Channel Offset subfield of the WUR Parameters field of the WUR Mode element to 0.

-The WUR channel of a WUR non-AP STA with dot11WURChannelSwitchImplemented equal to false is the same as the channel for receiving WUR Beacon frame.
-Otherwise, the WUR channel of a WUR non-AP STA is determined according to 31.9 (WUR FDMA operation).
+(#116) (#116) (#116)

 TGba editor: Change 31.9 WUR FDMA operation as follows: (Track change on)